-This chart shall provide flight crews with information which will enable them to perform an approved instrument approach procedure to the runway of intended landing including the missed approach procedure and where applicable, associated holding patterns.
+This chart shall provide flight crews with information which will enable them to perform an approved instrument approach procedure to the runway of intended landing including the missed approach procedure and, where applicable, associated holding patterns.

-Note.- Detailed criteria for the establishment of instrument approach procedures and the resolutions of associated altitudes/heights are contained in the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, ICAO Doc 8168).
+Note- Detailed criteria for the establishment of instrument approach procedures and the resolutions of associated altitudes/heights are contained in the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, Doc 8168).

-11.2.1 Instrument Approach Charts - ICAO shall be made available for all aerodromes used by international civil aviation where instrument approach procedures have been established by the State concerned.

-11.2.2 A separate Instrument Approach Chart - ICAO shall normally be provided for each precision approach procedure established by the State.

-11.2.3 A separate Instrument Approach Chart - ICAO shall normally be provided for each non-precision approach procedure established by the State.
+- 11.2.1 Instrument Approach Charts ICAO shall be made available for all aerodromes used by international civil aviation where instrument approach procedures have been established. - 11.2.2 A separate Instrument Approach Chart ICAO shall normally be provided for each precision approach procedure. - 11.2.3 A separate Instrument Approach Chart ICAO shall normally be provided for each nonprecision approach procedure.

-Note - A single precision or non-precision approach procedure chart may be provided to portray more than one approach procedure when the procedures for the intermediate approach, final approach and missed approach segments are identical.
+Note- A single precision or non-precision approach procedure chart may be provided to portray more than one approach procedure when the procedures for the intermediate approach, final approach and missed approach segments are identical.